Cricket: Bangladesh Vs Sri Lanka Second Test Scoreboard - UrduPoint

 Cricket: Bangladesh Vs Sri Lanka Second Test Scoreboard

-Chittagong, (APP - UrduPoint / Pakistan Point News - 30th Mar, 2024) Scoreboard at the end of the first day in the second Test between Bangladesh and Sri Lanka at the Zahur Ahmed Chowdhury Stadium in Chittagong on Saturday:
+Chittagong, (APP - UrduPoint / Pakistan Point News - 31st Mar, 2024) Scoreboard after Sri Lanka's first innings in their second Test against Bangladesh at the Zahur Ahmed Chowdhury Stadium in Chittagong on Sunday:

 N. Madushka run out 57